 We treat all people with respect and courtesy.

-We value all users and are responsive to their service needs.
-We consider the impact on the user of all our decisions, and welcome their opinions and input concerning our initiatives and undertakings.
+We are responsive to the service needs of our users.
+We consider the impact of all our decisions on the user, and welcome their opinions and input concerning our initiatives and undertakings.

 We offer quality service to all users by displaying a positive attitude, valuing the diversity of people and perspectives, and expecting integrity, accountability, and competence in our personal and professional actions.